ThreeSixtyGiving/standard/documentation/technical/codelists.md

    :header-rows: 1
    :widths: auto
 ```
-### Individual Grant Purpose
+### Grant to Individuals Purpose

 A codelist with values to specify the purpose of the grant, in terms of what the funding will be used for.
 This codelist is intended for use in grants to individual recipients only.

-The codes from this codelist can be published in the field **Grant Purpose**.
+The codes from this codelist can be published in the field **To Individuals Details:Grant Purpose**.

-As the **Grant Purpose** field is an array.
+As the **To Individuals Details:Grant Purpose** field is an array.
 This means that multiple iterations of the field can be included when a publisher has more than one code to share per grant.

 ```eval_rst
 .. csv-table::